ankbiz32/phaser-3-games/README.md

 # Phaser 3 Arcade games with Arcade and Matter Physics

-All the games listed below are mobile compatible as well with Joysticks implemented whereever required.
+All the games listed below are mobile compatible as well with Joysticks implemented wherever required.
 > NOTE - These are just for demo purpose to showcase the understandong of Phaser 3 framework

 .